 Constellations

-Crater the Cup: Long line connected with dots and loop on right, chalice and irregular rectangle on top.
+Crater the Cup: Star chart: Long line connecting about 17 stars, chalice shape and irregular rectangle above it.

-You can see the entire constellation of Hydra the Water Snake on April evenings.
+You can see the entire constellation of Hydra the Water Snake on evenings around the March equinox.
 Crater the Cup and Corvus the Crow are 2 constellations that sit upon the water snake.
 Also, the bright star Spica in Virgo the Maiden is nearby.
-Image via Chelynne Campion/ EarthSky.
+Image via EarthSky.

 Crater the Cup is one of two constellations riding on the back of Hydra the Water Snake.
-You can spot Crater, along with Corvus the Crow, on April evenings toward the southwestern horizon.
+You can spot Crater, along with Corvus the Crow, on evenings around the March equinox toward the southwestern horizon.
 For those in the Southern Hemisphere, Hydra is slithering down toward the western horizon with Crater and Corvus clinging to the north side of the Water Snake.

-Try Stellarium for a more precise star charts from your location.
+Try Stellarium for more precise star charts from your location.

 Mythology of Crater the Cup